alualu628628/Autonomous-Outdoor-Scanning-via-Online-Topological-and-Geometric-Path-Optimization/readme.md

 # Husky Simulation

 This is a simulated system (based on ros gazebo) for outdoor mobile robot Husky to explore the unknown outdoor scenes.
-This is the implementation on ROS indigo version.
-You can also find the implementation on ROS kenetic in another branch of this depository.
-We recommend that indigo version is more stable because it is consistent with Husky office packages.
+This implementation is on ROS indigo version, and a ROS kenetic based implementation can be found in another branch of this depository.
+We believe that indigo version is more stable because it is consistent with Husky office packages.

 ## Installation
 Makesure you have a ubuntu14.04 system with high version cmake(>=3.1.3), gcc(>=5.5), g++(>=5.5), which are to support c++ 14 standard (LOAM needs, see [LOAM](https://github.com/laboshinl/loam_velodyne))